openedx/openedx-events/docs/decisions/0011-depending-on-multiple-event-bus-implementations.rst

 Rejected Alternatives
 *********************

-There are two main alternative approaches we have considered:
+There are several alternative approaches we have considered:

 - Single implementation
 - Require all implementations to be installed out-of-tree